Global Action Service-Learning Model

 eBook: Creating Global Citizens In The Classroom

-Written By: Christine Higgins Clougherty, Ph.D.
+Written By: Christen Higgins Clougherty, Ph.D.

-This ebook outlines the benefits and step-by-step strategies for implementing globally focused projects in your classroom.
+This ebook outlines the benefits and step-by-step strategies for implementing globally focused service-learning projects in your classroom.
 This model can also be used in your local community.
 This interdisciplinary model encourages inquiry and solutions-based learning among students.
-The goal of the program is to make students aware of our global interconnectedness and to foster respect of difference among cultures.
+The goal of the program is to make students aware of our global interconnectedness and to foster respect of difference across cultures.

 Global Education Planning Tools & Lesson Plans

-Written By: Christine Higgins Clougherty, Ph.D.
+Edited By: Christen Higgins Clougherty, Ph.D.

 Designing An Ethical Global Service-Learning Program: Considering Community First